phaustin/quantecon-example/book/docs/about_py.md

 NumPy provides the basic array data type plus some simple processing operations.

-For example, let\'s build some arrays
+For example, let's build some arrays

 ```{code-cell} ipython3
 import numpy as np                     # Load the library